UCSF Policy on Student Conduct and Discipline

 A. Filing a Complaint

-Any person may submit a written incident report of alleged policy violation(s) of the Grounds for Discipline 102.02 to 102.26, to the Student Conduct Officer (or designee).
+Any person may submit a written incident report of alleged policy violation(s) of the Grounds for Discipline 102.02 to 102.25, and 102.28 to the Student Conduct Officer (or designee).
 Incident reports must be submitted within sixty (60) days of the date the reporting party knew or should reasonably have known of the alleged violation.

 Exceptions to deadlines for reporting misconduct include, but are not limited to: